paganol/swipe_modules/README.md

 ## Parameters

 The relevant class for the scanning strategy is ``SwipeScanningStrategy``.
-It takes the following paramters:
+It takes the following parameters:

     - ``site_latitude_deg``: Latitude of the launching site